dumbCodesOnly/V/replit.md

 # Toobit Multi-Trade Telegram Bot

 ## Overview
-This project is a Telegram-based trading bot for Toobit USDT-M futures, featuring multi-trade capabilities.
+This project is a Telegram-based trading bot for Toobit USDT-M futures, offering multi-trade capabilities.
 It allows users to manage multiple simultaneous trading configurations conversationally, with advanced risk management, portfolio tracking, and real-time execution monitoring.
-The vision is to offer a powerful, user-friendly tool for active traders, leveraging Telegram for accessibility, with future expansion to other exchanges and a comprehensive suite of trading tools.
+The goal is to provide a powerful, user-friendly tool for active traders, leveraging Telegram for accessibility, with future expansion to other exchanges and a comprehensive suite of trading tools.

 ## User Preferences
 Preferred communication style: Simple, everyday language.